wlcosta/wlcosta.github.io/_news/announcement_15.md

 related_posts: false
 ---

-Welcomed [WEG](https://www.weg.net), a global leader in motors, energy, and automation, for a technical visit to explore future R&D opportunities.
+Welcomed [WEG](https://www.weg.net), a global leader in motors, energy, and automation, for a technical visit to explore future R&D opportunities